-At this level, candidates should work independently.
-It is the responsibility of the Centre to take reasonable steps to ensure that the project is the work of the candidate.
-For example, Centres may wish to informally question candidates at various stages on their knowledge and understanding of the project on which they have embarked.
-Centres should ensure that where research etc, is carried out in other establishments or under the supervision of others that the candidate does not receive undue assistance.
+At this SCQF level, candidates should work independently.
+Discussions should take placebetween the candidate and tutor to establish the suitability of the candidate's chosen issuefrom the outset of the investigation.
+It is the responsibility of the centre to take reasonablesteps to ensure that the project is the work of the candidate.
+For example, centres may wishto informally question candidates at various stages on their knowledge and understanding ofthe project on which they have embarked.
+Centres should ensure, where research etc iscarried out in other establishments or under the supervision of others, that the candidatedoes not receive undue assistance.